cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 ### AI tools: delete points

-<br>To remove a point, do the following:
+<br>To delete a point, do the following:

 1. With the cursor, hover over the point you want to delete.
 2. If the point can be deleted, it will enlarge and the cursor will turn into a cross.